nautechsystems/nautilus_trader/docs/integrations/polymarket.md

 ## Reconciliation

-The Polymarket API returns either all active (open) orders or specific orders when queried by their Polymarket order ID (`venue_order_id`).
+The Polymarket API returns either all active (open) orders or specific orders when queried by the Polymarket order ID (`venue_order_id`).
 During reconciliation, order reports are obtained for:

 - All instruments with active (open) orders, as reported by Polymarket.